armory/docs/content/en/cd-as-a-service/tasks/networking/install-agent.md

    armory agent create
    ```

-   This command creates **Client Credentials** for you.
-During the installation process, you choose your cluster and provide an `agent identifier` (cluster name) for the RNA.
+   You choose your cluster and provide an `agent identifier` (cluster name) for the RNA during the installation process.

-## Install using kubectl
+## Install manually using kubectl

 ### {{% heading "prereq" %}}